vzantedeschi/Dada/README.md

-# Decentralized Learning of Local Models with Uncertainties
+# Decentralized Frank-Wolfe Boosting for Collaborative Learning of Personalized Models